An E.N.T. doctor explains causes and solutions to excess mucus in the throat that won’t go away.

 “Allergy medication will not treat that thick protective mucus in the throat causing the need to constantly clear the throat.”

-How to Get Rid of Stubborn Mucus in the Back of the Throat
+How to Get Rid of Stubborn Mucus in the Back of your Throat

 Dr. Silvers explains, “You can start by reducing eating three hours before bed and cutting down on highly acidic foods.